dgleba/tools599/watchcopy598/README.md

  - remove all restrictions like run for 3 days, etc. This should just run forever with no restrictions.

+# issues

+ - 2021-07-12: I set the task scheduler to restart every minute if it fails.
+That seemed to result in 3 running in parallel in about 15 minutes.
+I need to investigate more.

 # todo

  - finish the archivetomonthfolder script. create logic in the watch598 to run the archiving every day at a set time.
 Or, just create a task scheduler to run it daily.